The Complete

 Sources: Achievements, collect actions, guild shop rolls, daily login, and City Market.
 The market deal is by far the most efficient source.

 Ultra shards are the rarest dragon currency in the game.
-Sources are extremely limited and they're required for the highest-tier dragon upgrades.
+They're required for the highest-tier dragon upgrades.

 When you get ultra shards, hold them until you're absolutely certain which dragon to invest them in.
 A misplaced ultra shard investment can set you back months.